Light-HD/jetsonmitrccar/README.md

  quaternion_to_yaw is used to obtain yaw angle.
 Imu filter madgwick publishes data as quaternion but we need yaw angle to know the vehicles orientaion, so it simply subscribes to /imu/data topic from taken from filter and publishes the yaw angle as Float64 to /yaw topic.

  The yaw angle was drifting due to gyro drift and it is handled with increasing "zeta" in the filter which adds/substracts a value for each time instant from the reading which makes the yaw angle almost constant for long time.
 However, the main code handles this issue with the help of magnetometer which we don't have.
 Therefore, we changed the code a little bit to work fine without magnetometer.
 New imu filter madgwick folder is in repo and you need to build it from source to get drift compensation working without magnetometer.

+## Open Issues
+ 1. For VESC We applied Encoder that we can read it from VESC Firmware.
+To more accurate speed readings, ıt should also be implemented for ROS.
+Note that Vesc only reads encoder as rotor position.
+Therefore, two there exists two steps add postion reading to VESC_Driver node Convert it into speed.
+ 2. Motor controller for six wheeled platform' motor contreller node (serial_6w) needs a launch file to easily change parameters especially USB device name.

+ 3. 6 Wheeled platform's encoder readings is not that reliable.
+For now we are using rf2o node for odometry.
+Wheel odometry data my be improved later.

+ 4. 6 Wheeed platform's one motor has demaged.
+I shoul be changed.
+Please check the issue .

+ 5. We do not have any visual odometry.
+General odometry performance and suggestions.

+ 6. PID performances and suggestions

+ 7.

+ 8.

 #FAQ

 **TODO if you have collect solutions for common pitfalls (maybe things you experienced yourself)**